Last updated on 2026-03-12

 Program Overview

 Humber’s Hospitality and Tourism Operations Management graduate certificate program is designed to provide a fast-track entry into one of the most dynamic industries globally, offering excellent employment advancement potential.
 This program equips students with essential skills for a successful career in tourism and hospitality management, both in Canada and internationally.
 The curriculum encompasses a broad range of subjects, including sales and marketing, human resources, leadership, and strategic business planning.
-Students benefit from a hands-on approach, engaging with industry professionals through guest speakers, field trips, and practical experiences.
-With small class sizes and faculty who possess extensive industry experience, students are well-prepared to enter the workforce.
+Students benefit from small class sizes and experienced faculty, enhancing their learning experience through industry engagement, guest speakers, and field trips.
+Additionally, students can enhance their resumes with industry certifications and gain practical experience through a 256-hour industry placement.

 Program Structure

-The Hospitality and Tourism Operations Management program spans 3 semesters and offers a comprehensive learning experience.
+The Hospitality and Tourism Operations Management program spans 3 semesters, providing a comprehensive education in the field.
+The program is designed to be flexible, with options for online learning available.
 Key features of the program structure include:

-- 256-hour industry placement to gain practical experience and industry contacts.
+- Field Experience: A mandatory 256-hour industry placement to gain hands-on experience

 Featured Experiences

-- Field Experience: A minimum of 160 hours of hands-on experience in the hospitality and tourism industry.
+- Field Experience: Students engage in a minimum of 160 hours of hands-on experience in the hospitality and tourism sector, allowing them to network with industry professionals.

 Career Options